Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Rhodes Outdoor Warning Siren

 The College is equipped with an outdoor warning system.
 When the county activates the tornado siren, the College will do the same.
-The siren will continue to alert until the weather hazard has past.
-When this siren is activated it will be preceded by verbal instructions.
+The siren will continue to alert until the weather hazard has passed.
+When this siren is activated, it will be preceded by verbal instructions.
 All community members must follow the instructions and seek shelter.

 Printed from: https://handbook.rhodes.edu/student-handbook/campus-safety-policies/rhodes-alert-outdoor-warning-siren/rhodes-outdoor-warning